cefjoeii/BucketSDK/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-You will need to be registered with Bucket & have obtained a Retailer Account.
-You will need to have received a clientId & clientSecret in order to access Bucket's API.
+You will need to be registered with Bucket and have obtained a **Retailer Account**.
+You will need to have received a *retailerId* and *retailerSecret* in order to access Bucket's API.

 ## Installation